Home - Electrical equipment

 Content:

-Special clothing is designed to protect the health and life of an employee from all kinds of negative factors that arise in the work process.
-The technology of designing and sewing such clothing is regulated by the Technical Regulations of the Customs Union "On the safety of personal protective equipment".
+Special clothing is designed to protect the health and life of the employee from all kinds of negative factors that arise in the work process.
+The technology for designing and sewing such clothing is regulated by the Technical Regulations of the Customs Union “On the safety of personal protective equipment.”

-Particular attention is paid to the selection of fabrics.
-Unlike casual wear, workwear is made from denser, stronger fabrics that are resistant to stretching, abrasion and tearing.
-Special processing with chemical agents gives such fabric additional properties: water resistance, fire resistance, resistance to chemicals, oil products and other aggressive environments.
+Particular attention is paid to the selection of fabric.
+Unlike casual wear, workwear is made from denser and more durable types of fabrics that are resistant to stretching, abrasion and tearing.
+Special treatment with chemicals gives this fabric additional properties: waterproof, fire-resistant, resistant to chemicals, petroleum products and other aggressive environments.

-An ideal fabric for workwear, in addition to its protective qualities, it has excellent hygiene properties.
+The ideal fabric for workwear, in addition to its protective qualities, has excellent hygienic properties.
 It is pleasant to the touch, does not cause allergic reactions and ensures normal air exchange.

-Three types of fabrics are used for sewing workwear: synthetic, natural and blended.
+Three types of fabrics are used for sewing workwear: synthetic, natural and mixed.

 Synthetic fabrics for workwear

-Synthetic fabrics are made from fibers obtained by chemical reactions from petroleum products, cellulose, natural gas, etc. Despite the variety of such fabrics, they all have similar advantages: they are lightweight, easy to clean, dry quickly and retain their original properties and appearance for a long time.
-The disadvantages include the inability to "breathe", minimal hygroscopicity, the ability to accumulate static electricity.
-Nevertheless, it is synthetic fabrics that are suitable for making the top and lining, if the main purpose of the product is protection from wind and moisture.
+Synthetic fabrics are made from fibers obtained by chemical reactions from petroleum products, cellulose, natural gas etc. Despite the variety of such fabrics, they all have similar advantages: they weigh little, are easy to wash, dry quickly and retain their original properties and appearance for a long time.
+The disadvantages include the inability to “breathe”, minimal hygroscopicity, the ability to accumulate static electricity.
+However, it is synthetic fabrics that are suitable for making the top and lining if the main purpose of the product is protection from wind and moisture.

-Most often, for sewing workwear, polyester fabric of the brand is used Oxford...
-It is composed of nylon and polyester fibers.
-The inner surface of the fabric is coated with a polyurethane coating.
-Using fibers of different thicknesses, fabrics of different densities are obtained (from 210 to 600 Den).
+Most often, polyester fabric of the brand is used for sewing workwear Oxford.
+It consists of nylon and polyester fibers.
+A polyurethane coating is applied to the inner surface of the fabric.
+Using fibers of different thicknesses, fabrics of different densities are obtained (from 210 to 600 Denier).

-As an insulating lining for demi-season workwear, as well as for the manufacture of thermal underwear, it is often used Fleece...
-This synthetic knitted fabric is made from polyester and has excellent heat and breathability.
+It is often used as an insulating lining for demi-season workwear, as well as for the manufacture of thermal underwear.
+Fleece.
+This synthetic knitted fabric is made from polyester and has excellent heat-protective and breathable properties.

-Used for sewing raincoats and waterproof suits Nylon - woven fabric made of synthetic threads.
-While lightweight, it has good water-repellent properties and prevents cold air from entering.
+Used for sewing raincoats and waterproof suits Nylon– woven material made of synthetic threads.
+Despite its lightness, it has good water-repellent properties and prevents the penetration of cold air.

-One of the high-tech types of synthetics can be called Membrane fabric...
+One of the high-tech types of synthetics can be called Membrane fabric.
 It consists of several layers.
-The top layer is the most durable and resistant to external influences.
-The bottom is soft and comfortable.
-Between them are membranes, the special structure of which ensures the unhindered and natural removal of water vapor.
-The fabric is popular among manufacturers of sportswear, as well as clothing for hunting, fishing and hiking.
+Top layer the most durable and resistant to external influences.
+The bottom one is soft and comfortable.
+Between them there are membranes, the special structure of which ensures the unhindered and natural removal of water vapor.
+The fabric is popular among manufacturers of sportswear, as well as clothing for hunting, fishing and tourism.

 Natural fabrics for workwear

-It is no secret that fabrics made from natural fibers have the highest hygienic properties, therefore, they are relevant for workwear that is in direct contact with the body.
-These are medical gowns, chefs' jackets, masseuse kits, etc.
+It is no secret that fabrics made from natural fibers have the highest hygienic properties, therefore they are relevant for workwear that is in direct contact with the body.
+These are medical gowns, chefs' jackets, massage sets, etc.

-The most popular type of fabric of natural origin is Calico...
-It is made from cotton, so it perfectly absorbs moisture, "breathes" and does not cause allergies.
-Ideal for summer garments for pastry chefs, cooks, bakers, and sanitary clothing.
+The most popular type of fabric of natural origin is Calico.
+It is made from cotton, so it perfectly absorbs moisture, “breathes” and does not cause allergies.
+Ideal for summer clothing for confectioners, cooks, bakers, as well as sanitary clothing.

-Natural Twill, made of 100% cotton, differs from coarse calico in the way of weaving of threads and higher density.
-It is strong enough to withstand significant loads.
+Natural Twill, made of 100% cotton, differs from calico in the way the threads are intertwined and more high density.
+It is quite durable and can withstand significant loads.

-Cloth is a woolen or semi-woolen fabric, the strength and heat-shielding properties of which are provided due to the high surface density and fiber felting.
+Cloth is a wool or wool blend fabric, the strength and heat-shielding properties of which are ensured due to the high surface density and felting of the fibers.

-Tarpaulin or Canvas - a very dense and durable natural fabric, drops of molten metal and sparks literally roll down from its surface.
-It is used for sewing cost-effective suits for welders and metallurgists.
-The fabric is preliminarily subjected to a special fire-resistant treatment.
+Tarpaulin or Canvas- a very dense and durable natural fabric; drops of molten metal and sparks literally roll off its surface.
+It is used for sewing economical suits for welders and metallurgists.
+The fabric is previously subjected to special fire-resistant treatment.

 Blended fabrics for workwear

-The ideal combination of the positive characteristics of synthetic and natural fabrics is expressed in blended fabrics, since they include both.
-There are many varieties of blended fabrics.
-They differ from each other in the percentage of synthetics and cotton, density, weave and thread structure.
+The perfect combination positive characteristics synthetic and natural fabrics is expressed in mixed fabrics, since they contain both.
+There are many varieties of mixed fabrics.
+They differ from each other in the percentage of synthetic and cotton, density, weave and thread structure.

-The most popular is the fabric consisting of cotton and polyester threads.
-So, medical and sanitary suits and gowns are most often sewn from fabric "T-C" with a density of 120 g / m 2.
-It is 35% cotton and 65% polyester, and is also water-repellent.
+Fabric consisting of cotton and polyester threads is very popular.
+Thus, medical and sanitary suits and gowns are most often made from fabric "TC" density 120 g/m2.
+It is made of 35% cotton and 65% polyester, and is also water-repellent.

-By weaving cotton (65%) and polyester (35%) a fabric called Sattori...
-Soft and comfortable, it is also used for sewing medical clothing and service kits.
+By twill weaving cotton (65%) and polyester (35%) a fabric called Sattori.
+Soft and comfortable, it is also used for making medical clothing and kits for the service sector.

-Almost the same ratio of cotton to polyester (49% x 51%) can be seen in fabric Greta...
-The structure of the fabric is such that synthetic threads form the outer surface of the fabric, and the cotton remains on the wrong side.
-Greta with a density of 210 -321 g / m 2 is used for the manufacture of uniforms for law enforcement agencies, overalls for housing and communal services and agriculture workers, clothing for hunting and fishing.
-Depending on the purpose, the fabric can have a special treatment (ASO, VO, MVO, MNVO, K20, K50), or a protective film coating (PLU, PLPUM, PLZLAM).
+Almost the same ratio of cotton and polyester (49% x 51%) can be seen in the fabric Greta.
+The structure of the fabric is such that synthetic threads form the outer surface of the fabric, and cotton remains on the back.
+Greta with a density of 210 -321 g/m 2 is used for the manufacture of uniforms for law enforcement agencies, workwear for housing and communal services workers and agriculture, clothes for hunting and fishing.
+Depending on the purpose, the fabric may have a special treatment (ASO, VO, MVO, MNVO, K20, K50) or a protective film coating (PlPU, PlPUM, PlZLAM).

 Which fabric to choose?

-The properties and characteristics of workwear depend on what fabric is used for sewing.
-Before making an order, you should make sure that the selected models are made of the “correct” fabric and have the necessary protective properties.
+The properties and characteristics of the workwear depend on what fabric is used for sewing.
+Before placing an order, you should make sure that the selected models are made from the “correct” fabric and have the necessary protective properties.

 Read: